dikewarda/dikeayuwardani/README.md

 ### Hi! 👋 I'm Dike.

 I am a student from State Polytechnic of Malang with the Business Information System study program.
-During college I learned Data Mining, Business Intelligence, and Microsoft Office.
-I can work with a team and have good skills in processing data.
+During college I learned Laravel and Flutter.

 - 🔭 I’m currently studying on State Polytechnic of Malang
 - 🌱 I’m currently learning about python